thin-edge/thin-edge.io/docs/src/understand/thin-edge-json.md

 ### Auxiliary measurement data

-When `thin-edge.io` receives a measurement, it will add a timestamp to it before any further processing.
+When %%te%% receives a measurement, it will add a timestamp to it before any further processing.
-If the user doesn't want to rely on `thin-edge.io` generated timestamps, an explicit timestamp can be provided in the measurement message itself by adding the time value as a string in ISO 8601 format using `time` as the key name, as follows:
+If the user doesn't want to rely on %%te%% generated timestamps, an explicit timestamp can be provided in the measurement message itself by adding the time value as a string in ISO 8601 format using `time` as the key name, as follows: